Facts & FAQs

 - Can I donate if I have traveled internationally?

-You must wait one year after traveling to a malaria-risk area.
-We follow the Centers for Disease Control's decisions about which areas are considered malarial risk, and these can change.
+You must wait three months after traveling to a malaria-risk area.
+We follow the Centers for Disease Control's decisions about which areas are considered a malarial risk, and these can change.
 If you are planning to travel outside of the US, and you are eligible to donate, the best thing to do is to give before you go!

 - Can I donate if I have lived in Europe?